Algebraic monoid structures on the affine 3-space: Abstract

 \section{Abstract}

-We complete the classification of algebraic monoids on the affine 3-space.
-The result is based on a reduction of the general case to the case of commutative monoids.
-We describe the structure of the set of idempotents and of the center of each monoid appearing in the classification.
+We complete the classification of algebraic monoid structures on the affine 3-space.
+The result is based on a reduction of the general case to that of commutative monoids.
+We also study various algebraic properties of all monoids appearing in the classification.